PierreQuentel/bihan/README.md

 bihan maps urls to functions in the _registered modules_ ("module" in this paragraph is used both for modules and packages).

-The registered modules are:
+The _registered modules_ are:

-- the main module
+- the main module, ie the one where the application is started by `application.run()`
-- all the modules _in the application directory_ (ie not from the standard library or third-party) that are imported in the main module.
+- all the modules _in the application directory_ (ie not from the standard library or third-party) that are imported in the main module

 For instance, if the main module is